Yoshinari Ogawa: Pro Wrestling Noah (2000–2024)

 The pair entered the 2014 NTV G+ Junior Tag League and finished last in their four-team block with four points.
 On May 10, 2015, Ogawa and Sabre received a title match against the champions El Desperado and Taka Michinoku at Great Voyage in Yokohama.
 This match was a losing effort from the team and Ogawa, in the summer of 2015, took part in his first singles tournament since 2008, the Global Junior Heavyweight League.
 Ogawa finished fifth in the block of seven with six points and victories over Desperado, Hitoshi Kumano, and Sho Tanaka.
 Ogawa and Sabre took part in their third straight NTV G+ Junior Tag League and finished second, again losing to the eventual block winners, Desperado and Michinoku, on the final day of the league.
 This match was their final match as a team and on November 30, 2015, Ogawa's six-man team of Hitoshi Kumano and Muhammad Yone defeated Sabre's team of Genba Hirayanagi and Captain Noah with Ogawa scoring the decision over Sabre in what was Sabre's final match in Pro Wrestling Noah.

 Ogawa, alongside several Noah company-mates, took part in the first two New Japan Pro-Wrestling 'Lion's Gate Project' shows where he defeated Jay White on the first show on February 25, 2016, then defeated David Finlay on the second show which took place on May 19.
 Ogawa took part in the qualifying for the 2016 Super J-Cup defeating Hitoshi Kumano in his first qualifier but losing to Taiji Ishimori in the final of his qualifying region.

-In 2019, He later won the GHC Junior Heavyweight Tag Team Championship with Kotaro Suzuki and formed a stable named Stinger later joined by Atsushi Kotoge and Chris Ridgeway.
+In 2019, Ogawa won the GHC Junior Heavyweight Tag Team Championship with Kotaro Suzuki and formed a stable named Stinger later joined by Atsushi Kotoge and Chris Ridgeway.

-On January 4, 2020 Ogawa defeated Hayata to become GHC Junior Heavyweight Championship for first time in his career, thereby completing his win of NOAH's four major GHC titles and becoming the fourth man to do so after Naomichi Marufuji, KENTA and Takashi Sugiura.
+On January 4, 2020, Ogawa defeated Hayata to win the GHC Junior Heavyweight Championship for the first time in his career, thereby completing his win of NOAH's four major GHC titles and becoming the fourth man to do so after Naomichi Marufuji, KENTA and Takashi Sugiura.

+On August 13, 2024, it was announced that Ogawa would be retiring due to a neck injury suffered in an eight-man tag team match on August 4, in which his team with Daga, Super Crazy and Yu Owada lost to Tadasuke, HAYATA, AMAKUSA and YO-HEY.